-Getting the most out of local services you use most often
+Local services you use most often

-What to do if you feel you've been discriminated against
+If you feel you've been discriminated against

 If you find it difficult to access a local service - for example, you cannot call a telephone helpline because you're deaf - you should contact the organisation and let them know.
 It is in their interest to make sure everyone can use their service.

-It's best to offer constructive suggestions as to how the service provider could improve the way their services are provided.
+It's best to offer constructive suggestions as to how the service provider could improve the way its services are provided.
 Explain the difficulty you have in accessing their service and give examples of how other businesses have solved the problem, if you know of any.